The Dos and Don’ts of Tiling a Small Bathroom

 Be sure that the surface on which you are working is clean, smooth, and solid.
 Otherwise, soft floors cause tiles to crack or loosen and uneven walls allow moisture to get behind tiles causing them to loosen and fall off—not exactly what you want to see soon after completing a labor-intensive project.
 In addition to leveling any uneven surface, also be sure to always remove wallpaper from walls and sand the surface before applying tiles.

 Do Set Tiles in a Diagonal Pattern

 Here’s another optical illusion that can work in your favor: Tiles set in a diagonal pattern across the floor can help a small bathroom be perceived as larger than its actual size.
 This layout places emphasis on the length and width simultaneously.
 Intrigued?
 Just know that diagonal tile patterns require more planning, precise measuring, and cutting—especially around the perimeter of the room.
 Before starting, you’ll use graph paper to lay out a scaled diagram of your floor.
 After measuring, marking the floor, and cutting the tiles, installation is fairly straightforward.

-While glossy tiles and polished stone can look very luxurious in a bathroom, skip these materials for flooring.
+While glossy tiles and polished stone can look very luxurious, skip these materials for bathroom flooring.
 The sheen of these surfaces are slick to the touch—add a splash of water outside the tub or excess soap in the bottom of your shower, and they can be downright slippery.
 Fortunately for you, tiles are rated according to their slip resistance so that you know exactly what belongs where in order to minimize risk of falls.
 Check with your retailer before buying to make sure your choice is suited to the purpose.